maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 `undertow-servlet-jakarta` artifact, alongside switching your `javax.servlet` imports to `jakarta.servlet` (Jakarta EE 9).
 For the latest server generations, consider Tomcat 10.1 and Undertow 2.3 (Jakarta EE 10).

-Several outdated Servlet-based integrations have been dropped: e.g. Commons FileUpload and Tiles, as well as FreeMarker JSP support.
-We recommend `StandardServletMultipartResolver` for multipart file uploads and regular FreeMarker template views if needed, and a general focus on REST-oriented web architectures.
+Several outdated Servlet-based integrations have been dropped: e.g. Apache Commons FileUpload (`org.springframework.web.multipart.commons.CommonsMultipartyResolver`), and Apache Tiles as well as
+FreeMarker JSP support in the corresponding `org.springframework.web.servlet.view` subpackages.
+We recommend `org.springframework.web.multipart.support.StandardServletMultipartResolver` for multipart file uploads and regular FreeMarker template views if needed, and a general focus on REST-oriented web architectures.

 Spring MVC and Spring WebFlux no longer detect controllers based solely on a type-level `@RequestMapping`